 Mark and Stephanie Rankin from St. Rose of Lima Parish in Quincy took part in the Mass, where their son Father Dominic Rankin was Master of Ceremonies.
 They are parents of two children who entered religious life: Father Dominic and his twin sister, Sister Mary Thomas of the Holy Name of Jesus, OP.
 Mark Rankin said they were born prematurely (28 ½ weeks) and many, many people prayed for them to be healthy and live a good life.
 He credits his wife’s prayers, in particular, for his children’s religious vocations.

 “It was the Lord’s work,” Stephanie Rankin said.
 “He had a plan for them from the very beginning.”

 Elaine Arisman said she is especially uplifted by the number of new priests who are bringing their enthusiastic faith and leadership to the Springfield diocese.
 “I am so proud of this younger group of guys,” she said.
 “They really are a dynamic group.
 They are wonderful and supportive friends to one another.
 It’s a wonderful thing to witness!”

-On the Friday within the Octave of Easter, Bishop Thomas John Paprocki ordained three seminarians to the transitional diaconate during an evening Mass at the Cathedral of the Immaculate Conception in Springfield.
+On Saturday, June 12, Bishop Thomas John Paprocki ordained Father Christopher A. Trummer to the diocesan priesthood during Mass at the Cathedral of the Immaculate Conception in Springfield.

-On the Friday of Easter Week, April 21, Bishop Thomas John Paprocki will ordain three men to the transitional diaconate for the Diocese of Springfield in Illinois.
-The ordination will take place during 6:30 p.m.
-Mass at the Cathedral of the Immaculate Conception.
-Recently, Robert “Rob” Johnson, Aaron Kuhn and Mark Tracy took time to share their thoughts on their upcoming ordinations.
+On Friday of Easter Week, April 9, Bishop Thomas John Paprocki ordained two seminarians to the transitional diaconate for the Diocese of Springfield in Illinois.
+The ordinations of Deacon Zach Samples and Deacon Paul Lesupati took place at the Cathedral of the Immaculate Conception in Springfield.